Particles in Drinking Water

 These parasites are encased in a leathery shell and incubate in the intestines for several days before causing sickness.
 In the last 10 years, there have been an increasing number of cryptosporidiosis outbreaks across North America.
 Cryptosporidium is especially dangerous to individuals with weakened immune systems, such as AIDS and cancer patients.

-Asbestos fibres enter water from the walls of the water-main piping that carries water from the municipality to your home or building.
+Asbestos fibers enter water from the walls of the water-main piping that carries water from the municipality to your home or building.
 Asbestos was commonly used in the construction of water mains until recently.
 Asbestos also is naturally found in some types of rocks and therefore is often found in water supplies near mining operations.

 There are literally millions of different types of bacteria.
 While most types are harmless, some are dangerous.
 Bacteria are one-celled organisms and are present in everything from water to food, and can be found on objects we touch everyday.